SonikareddyS/portfolio/README.md

 # Portfolio Website

-A modern developer portfolio website built with **React**, **TailwindCSS**, and **Vite**, featuring dark mode, smooth animations, and project showcases.
-Perfect for showcasing skills, projects, and contact information.
+This is a modern and responsive personal portfolio website built to showcase my skills, projects, and professional profile.
+It provides an interactive and visually appealing platform for potential employers, collaborators, and clients to learn about my work.

 ## Tech Stack